soni801/soni-bot/README.md

 This is not the case for manual installation, so it is recommended to check the logs more often with a manual installation.
 You can also use process managers like [PM2](https://pm2.keymetrics.io/) to automate restarts without Docker.

+Logs are printed to `stdout`,
+and also saved in both text and JSON format to the `logs/` directory (generated at runtime).